 As we enter this phase, you can find the latest information on our week-to-week plan right here on this page.
-Our next service back together is May 31 at 10:30am on the front lawn.
+For the month of July, we’ll be worshiping inside while taking many precautions.

 You can stay up to date with the latest OBC updates and ask specific questions by texting “BACKTOGETHER” to (336) 396-6764!